rakiya30/Social-Buzz-Content-Analysis/README.md

 # Social-Buzz-Content-Analysis (Accenture Virtual job Simulation on Forage Platform)
-An analysis of Social Buzz content categories with largest aggregate popularity
+This was done as part of Accenture virtual job simulation on Forage platform.The project is focused on advising a hypothetical social media client on their content categories with largest aggregate popularity

 ## Table of content
 - [Project Overview](#project-overview)